 On the visit of his store, Chef Heinrich Stubbe explained the process of harvesting and selling chocolate before it becomes the sweet truffles available for purchase in his shop.

-It was impressive to see all the chocolates are made by hand, with the beautiful decorative designs also being hand painted with colored cocoa butter.
+It was impressive to see all the chocolates are made by hand, with the beautiful decorative designs also being hand-painted with coloured cocoa butter.

 Just a short walk away is Cacao 70, which is in the heart of the Byward Market.
 It was my first time visiting Cacao 70, so I was eager to see why this restaurant is always full of students or couples on dates.